myhearty-org/myhearty-api/README.md

 # MyHearty API

 MyHearty API powers [MyHearty website](https://www.myhearty.my) and [MyHearty dashboard](https://dashboard.myhearty.my).
-This repository contains the backend implementation of MyHearty API in Ruby on Rails.
+This repository contains the backend implementation of MyHearty API in Ruby on Rails and other backend services.
+The Rails application is running in API mode and serves JSON resources to the frontend API clients.

 ## Architecture Overview